 What is Azure Scheduler?

-- Recurring application actions: Periodically gathering data from Twitter into a feed.
+Run recurring app actions: For example, periodically collect data from Twitter into a feed.

 Perform daily maintenance: Such as pruning logs daily, performing backups, and other maintenance tasks.

 For example, as an administrator, you might want to back up your database at 1:00 AM every day for the next nine months.

 Although you can use Scheduler to create, maintain, and run scheduled workloads, Scheduler doesn't host the workloads or run code.
 The service only invokes the services or code hosted elsewhere, for example, in Azure, on-premises, or with another provider.
 Scheduler can invoke through HTTP, HTTPS, a Storage queue, a Service Bus queue, or a Service Bus topic.